dimitri-yatsenko/datajoint-book/book/00-introduction/00-purpose.md

 As a result, some of the examples in this book will naturally have a neuroscience focus.
 However, these examples are chosen to illustrate broader principles and techniques that can be adapted to a wide range of scientific disciplines.

+# AI Integration
+As of early 2025, it has become unmistakably clear that AI assistance is no longer a temporary trend but a transformative force reshaping the programming landscape.
+AI is rapidly becoming an indispensable companion in software development, enhancing productivity, enabling more sophisticated workflows, and fundamentally altering how we approach problem-solving and manage knowledge in collaborative projects.

+In this book, we will explore the profound impact of AI on database schema design, computational orchestration, and data queries.
+These core elements of scientific data management and analysis are poised for significant evolution within AI-infused environments.
+From automating repetitive tasks to providing intelligent recommendations, AI tools can streamline database design, optimize computational workflows, and offer insights that were previously out of reach.

 # Contributions

-I welcome and appreciate your contributions to this book, whether as a reviewer or as a contributor.
+I, Dimitri Yatsenko, am the principal author of this book but I welcome and appreciate your contributions, whether as a reviewer or as a contributor.
 All contributions will be gratefully acknowledged.
 Please feel free to contact me directly or submit an issue in the book's GitHub repository.